Martin the Warrior: Plot

 Rose is killed in the final battle by the very tyrant she had gone with Martin to defeat.
-After the battle, Martin, along with Ballaw, Rowanoak, Brome, and Keyla all stay in Polleekin's treehouse for the short rest of the season.
+After the battle, Martin, along with Ballaw the male hare, Rowanoak the female Eurasian badger, Brome, and Keyla the male European otter all stay in Polleekin the female mole's treehouse for the short rest of the season.
 Martin is devastated, his one love gone, and has nowhere to go.
-He declines going back to Noonvale with the rest, the memory of Laterose lingering too strong, not to mention he'll have to tell Urran Voh what had happened to his daughter.
-He makes a vow not to tell anyone about his friends or Noonvale, to protect them from enemies.
-He decides simply to relate a tale of living by the sword in the caves until the time came to move on southward.
+He declines going back to Noonvale with the rest, the memory of Laterose lingering too strong, not to mention that, he will have to tell Urran Voh what had happened to his daughter.
+He makes a vow not to tell anyone about his friends or Noonvale, in order to protect them from future enemies.
+He decides simply to relate a tale of living, by the sword in the caves, until the time came to move on southward.

-The story of Martin and Rose is later brought to Redwall during the time of Abbot Saxtus by Aubretia, a descendant of Brome, and Bultip, a descendant of Pallum, who brought a sprig of climbing-rose culled from that which grew on Rose of Noonvale's grave.
+The story of Martin and Rose is later brought to Redwall during the time of Abbot Saxtus the Eurasian harvest mouse by Aubretia the mouse, a descendant of Brome, and Bultip the hedgehog, a descendant of Pallum, who brought a sprig of climbing-rose culled from that which grew on Rose of Noonvale's grave.
 This becomes the Laterose of Redwall.
 In the passing of Spring to Summer, it blooms year round a bit later than the rest, and that is why it is called the Laterose.